Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 The Free Tier Reality

-Here’s something the AI companies don’t advertise: the free tiers are pretty good now.
+Here’s something the AI companies don’t advertise: the free tiers are really good now.
+ChatGPT gives free users GPT-5.3.
+Claude opens up Sonnet 4.5 and Projects to everyone.
+The gap between free and paid has never been smaller.

 PlatformFree Tier